Doctors Note Logo

 Tired of Lyrica Side Effects?
 3 Natural Alternatives to Discuss

-Acupuncture, alpha-lipoic acid and CBD oil are three evidence-based natural alternatives to Lyrica that may ease neuropathic pain, reduce common side effects and support nerve health when combined with lifestyle strategies like an anti-inflammatory diet and exercise.
-These therapies often take weeks to months to build benefits and should be discussed and monitored by your healthcare provider.
+Acupuncture, alpha-lipoic acid, and CBD oil are three evidence-based natural alternatives to Lyrica that may relieve neuropathic pain, reduce side effects, and support nerve health.
+When paired with lifestyle strategies such as an anti-inflammatory diet and regular exercise, these therapies can offer meaningful benefits—though they typically take weeks to months to work and should be monitored by your healthcare provider.

 answer background